 medicine, ask your doctor or pharmacist.

-HOW TO STORE AMOXICILLIN 3g
+TO STORE AMOXICILLIN 3g

 Like all medicines, this medicine can cause side